verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Default: `null`

-Configure a command that rust-analyzer can invoke to obtain configuration.
+Configure a command that verus-analyzer can invoke to obtain configuration.

-This is an alternative to manually generating `rust-project.json`: it enables rust-analyzer to generate rust-project.json on the fly, and regenerate it when switching or modifying projects.
+This is an alternative to manually generating `rust-project.json`: it enables verus-analyzer to generate rust-project.json on the fly, and regenerate it when switching or modifying projects.